Tag Archive : ITR for F&O Loss

 Disclosure of US Stocks in Schedule FA

-• Requires disclosure of acquisition date, cost, peak value
+• Requires disclosure of acquisition details, cost and peak value depending upon the applicable reporting format

 Frequently Asked Questions (FAQs)

 Q1.
-Do I need to report RSUs received even if I haven’t sold them?
+Do I need to report RSUs received even if I have not sold them?

-✅ Yes, all vested RSUs must be disclosed in Schedule FA even if not sold.
+Where disclosure conditions apply, vested RSUs or acquired foreign shares may need to be reported in Schedule FA even if not sold.

 Q2.
 What if I am an NRI and hold ESOPs of an Indian or US company?

 Q4.
-What is the penalty for missing disclosure in ITR?
+What is the penalty risk for missing disclosure?

 Q5.
 How is dividend income from foreign shares taxed?

 Q6.
-If I sell US stocks through a broker abroad, do I need to pay tax in India?
+If I sell US stocks through a foreign broker, do I need to pay tax in India?

 Futures and options trading is a popular way of making investments in the stock market.
 However, like any other business, it is not immune to losses.
 If you have incurred losses from futures and options trading, it is important to understand the tax implications and comply with the tax laws and regulations.
 In this article, we will discuss tax audit in case of loss from futures and options trading.